Manual for CrochetPARADE (the Crochet PAttern Renderer, Analyzer and DEbugger)

 Attaching to the the post of a stitch: .A^ .A^1

-To attach to the post of a stitch, follow the definition of the label with ^.
+To attach to the post of a stitch, follow the definition of the label with a caret, ^.
 An integer can follow ^ specifying which post of the stitch to attach to if more than one.
 For example:

 8*ch,turn